DeathGumi/Website/README.md

 - https://codepen.io/matejlatin/pen/yoBdqK(example of combining with color + code is here)
 - Horizontal rhythm mostly impacts the legibility, while vertical rhythm impacts the readability of the text and establishes a sense of visual hierarchy.
 - Not using justified alignment at all
+- Page 90 Better Web Typography for a Better Web (rhythm margins notes good to look at)

 Things to consider for choosing typeface: